Sonata Arctica's keyboard gear info

 Cleveland 2006 live picture by Elissa Ernst [11]

 Korg M3 was released on 2007, but I'm not sure if it was used on Unia.
 There are classic Korg waveforms used here and there that could be from both Triton and M3, such as a bell sound (Ensemble Bells) on The Worlds Forgotten, the Words Forbidden and church organ/choir combination on the chorus on For Sake of Revenge.
 In the beginning of the latter there is a drone bass sound that could be from a Clavia Nord Lead or perhaps even Nord G2 Modular.
-Back then Henrik was endorsed by Clavia.
+Back then Henrik was endorsed by Clavia [18].

 On Unia tour Henrik played purple-black painted Roland AX-7.
 [12] He initially used a Karma [13] but later he switched to use the Korg M3[14].
+On some gigs both M3 and Karma were used.

 Henrik on stage with Roland AX-7 keytar